cerner/terra-core/packages/terra-overlay/docs/README.md

 # Terra Overlay

-The Terra Overlay component is a component that displays an overlay relative to the container that triggered the overlay.
-This component blocks interactions and fades out all elements of the triggering container.
+The Overlay component is a component that creates an semi-transparent overlay screen that blocks interactions with the elements underneath the display.
+There are two types of overlays: fullscreen and relative to its container.

+When creating as an overlay relative to its container, place the overlay component and the element(s) which should be blocked within the Overlay Container wrapper subcomponent.

-A Loading Overlay is a subcomponent that displays an overlay with a spinner icon and loading message.
+A Loading Overlay is a specialized Overlay subcomponent that displays an overlay with a spinner icon and loading message.

 ## Getting Started